The Solveig oilfield (previously Luno II) is located in the production licence PL359, within the Utsira High area of the North Sea, Norway.

 The plan for the field’s development and operation was submitted in March 2019, while the approval for the same was granted in June 2019.

-The estimated investment for phase one is $810m.
-First oil from the field is expected in the first quarter of 2021.
+The estimated investment for phase one is approximately $810m.
+The first oil from the field was achieved in September 2021.

 Solveig was originally discovered by the 16/4-6 S well, which was drilled in 101m of water on the south-western flank of the Utsira High, approximately 15km south of the Edvard Grieg field.